simay1224/fakeInstagram/README.md

 - accept/reject/ignore follow requests
 - send tag requests to other users to tag them in a post
 - accept/reject/ignore tag requests
+- comment on pictures they are able to view

 ## How do I run it?